-If there’s someone you’ve mentioned or quoted in your content, make sure to find their social handle and tag them in the content when you post it on your social media platforms.
+If you’ve mentioned or quoted someone in your content, make sure to find their social handle and tag them in the content when you post it on your social media platforms.
 They’ll appreciate the mention and more than likely share it with their audience to demonstrate they’re credible enough to get press from other publications.

 Create a quote graphic with Canva or a similar tool.
 Tag the person you quote or the business they work for in your social message.
 Search for their Twitter handle and Facebook business page so you can tag them appropriately.

 If you’re sharing curated content, tag the writer or creator so they know you’re sharing their work.
 They’ll appreciate it and likely return the favor for you when they get the chance.

 Remember to adjust your content sharing for each platform and medium.
 The commentary you include on a Facebook share likely won’t fit in Twitter.

 Every social media platform has their own “best time” of the day to post content to increase the post reach.
 That doesn’t mean your audience follows that timing, however.
 Start with these general guidelines to help you get a frame of reference if you don’t have data on your audience yet.